Flash flooding possible for parts of Upper Midwest

 A slow-moving weather system progressing from the northern Plains to the Great Lakes will bring excessive rainfall and a risk of flash flooding to portions of the Upper Midwest on Friday.
 The heaviest rainfall is expected from central Iowa northeastward across southeastern Minn. and into Wisc.
 Rainfall totals of 1-2 inches, with locally-higher amounts, are possible through Saturday morning.
 Read More...

-Friday Breezy.
-Rain showers likely and a slight chance of thunderstorms in the afternoon.
-Cloudy.
-Highs in the upper 40s.
-South winds 15 to 25 mph early in the morning becoming south 15 to 25 mph in the afternoon.
+Saturday Breezy.
+A 20 percent chance of showers and thunderstorms in the afternoon.
+Partly cloudy.
+Highs around 60.
+South winds 15 to 25 mph early in the morning becoming southwest 15 to 25 mph late in the afternoon.

 Saturday Night A 40 percent chance of showers and thunderstorms.
 Partly cloudy in the evening then becoming mostly cloudy.
 Lows in the lower 40s.

 Sunday Partly cloudy with a 20 percent chance of showers and thunderstorms in the morning...then sunny in the afternoon.
 Cooler.
 Highs around 50.